 Contact the U.S. Coast Guard, the National Association of State Boating Law Administrators, or your local Power Squadron for a complete set of rules governing the waters in which you will be using your boat.

 Boating organizations

 The following organizations provide boating safety training and information about boating safety and laws.

+In the U.S.A.
 United States Coast Guard